cyber-shah/graphs-paper/Report.md

                 explored_nodes_indices.append(i)
                 parent_map[i] = current_node_index  # Store parent information

-    # If destination node is not found, return shortest path as empty list
+    # If the destination node is not found, return the shortest path as an empty list
     if destination_node_index not in parent_map:
         return explored_nodes_indices, []